 For this recipe I used maca powder and cinnamon powder.

-Maca is a root that comes from South America.
+Maca (Lepidium meyenii) is a root that comes from South America.
 It’s essentially a turnip or a nutrient-dense root.
 It’s heavily marketed in the natural health industry for its aphrodisiac qualities and its ability to promote fertility.
-Honestly, to get the most benefit from maca you would take it in much higher dosages.
+Honestly, to get the most benefit from maca, you would take it in much higher dosages.
 However, its sweet taste works well in this recipe.

 Chocolate and cinnamon just beg to be combined.
 I could go on and on about the health benefits of cinnamon, but forget that and just savor the complex combination of the sweet spicy taste of cinnamon against the rich slightly bitter taste of cacao.
 Yum!

-But really the herbal possibilities are endless and I’ve only just begun to explore them.
-Rose petal powder, orange powder, hawthorne powder, mint, little bits of lavender… I’ve also minced up nuts and goji berries for this mix as well.
+But really, the herbal possibilities are endless and I’ve only just begun to explore them.
+Rose petal powder, orange powder, hawthorn powder, mint, little bits of lavender… I’ve also minced up nuts and goji berries for this mix as well.
 Yummy!

 You know, I should share my incredible hot chocolate recipe with you all this holiday season.
 Stay tuned!